TheBeepSheepTeam/FNF-VsFoxa3.0New/README.md

 # Friday Night Funkin' - Foxa Engine
 Engine based off on Psych Engine which was originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

+**THIS ENGINE WAS MADE FOR VS FOXA 3.0**

 ## Installation:
 You must have [the most up-to-date version of Haxe, most notably 4.2.5](https://haxe.org/download/), seriously, stop using 4.1.5, it misses a lot of stuff.

-open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`
+Open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

-after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Foxa Engine!*
+After it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Foxa Engine!*

+(You can still do it the old-fashioned way, but that is a big no-no, as the **Haxe Module Manager** is recommended.)

 ## Customization:

-if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`
+If you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`.

-inside `Project.xml`, you will find several variables to customize Psych Engine to your liking
+Inside `Project.xml`, you will find several variables to customize Foxa Engine to your liking.

-to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`
+To start you off, disabling videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments (it's a XML file, no worries.), like this `<!-- YOUR_LINE_HERE -->`.

-same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file
+Same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file.

 ## Vs. Foxa - Main Credits
 * Foxa - Main Director, Composer, Spriter, Charter, LUA Coder
 * KookerFoxYT/CharlesCatYT - Main Coder, 2nd Director, Composer, Spriter
-* Grits - Coder
+* ~~Grits - Coder~~

 ### Vs. Foxa - Special Thanks
 * Cuzsie - Original Minigame System (for the first minigame lol)